Akkuun/CodeGameJam2022/README.md

 ![image](https://github.com/Akkuun/Code_Game_Jam_2024/assets/90316879/2a97fadd-601f-4967-b7dc-c499a876a61a)

+[EN]

+As part of the Code Game Jam 2022 organized by IUT of Montpellier [CodeGameJam edition 2022](https://codegamejam.extragames.fr/editions-precedentes/edition-6-merveilles-des-profondeurs/projets/), my team and I had to create a game from scratch in 36 hours on a specific theme.
+The theme of the year was: Wonders from the depths!

+In this context, we created a 2D game with the Unity game engine.

+Team members:

+SERRANO Léa: Graphic designer/Animator/Lighting designer

+NGUYEN Thi-Christine: Music/sound composer/ narrative designer

+DUBAN Mathis: Project Manager/Gameplay Programmer

+Here is the pitch for our game :

+In this captivating cooperative game, dive into a crucial mission: rid the oceans of the infamous scourge of marine debris.
+By uniting your forces, you embark on an immersive adventure where each piece of litter collected represents a step closer to purifying the waters.
+Your commitment to cleaning the seas translates into a striking visual transformation: the further you progress, the more the oceans regain their former brilliance.
+Get ready to experience an exhilarating journey where cooperation is the key to restoring the natural beauty of our marine world.

+[FR]

-Dans le cadre de la Code Game Jam 2024 organisé par l'IUT de Montpellier [CodeGameJam édition 2022](https://codegamejam.extragames.fr/editions-precedentes/edition-6-merveilles-des-profondeurs/projets/) , mon équipe et moi-même avons du créer un jeu from scratch en 36 heures sur un thème précis.
+Dans le cadre de la Code Game Jam 2022 organisé par l'IUT de Montpellier [CodeGameJam édition 2022](https://codegamejam.extragames.fr/editions-precedentes/edition-6-merveilles-des-profondeurs/projets/) , mon équipe et moi-même avons dû créer un jeu from scratch en 36 heures sur un thème précis.
 Le thème de l'année était : Merveilles des profondeurs !

-Dans ce contexte nous avons créer un jeu 2D avec le moteur de jeu Unity.
+Dans ce contexte nous avons créé un jeu 2D avec le moteur de jeu Unity.

 Membres de l'équipe :